For visitors to all facilities effective from Tuesday 19 April 2022

-There is a drop off and pick up zone outside the Outpatients, but parking is very limited, so you are likely to need to park further away.
-We recommend use of the Lichfield Street hospital shuttle.
+There is a drop-off and pick-up zone outside the Outpatients building, parking is very limited, so you are likely to need to park further away.
+We recommend use of the Deans Avenue cap park and hospital shuttle bus.

 Hospital volunteers are usually on hand in the Christchurch Outpatients building foyer to help any patients who need assistance.

 The eye nurse or orthoptist will check your vision.